 PHOTO BY ROY HURD

-Empire law students perpetuate school’s record of success in California's moot court competition
+Empire law students perpetuate school’s record of success in California moot court competition

-In an impressive display of written and oral skills, the student team from Empire College School of Law was awarded Second Place in Brief Writing at the annual Roger J. Traynor Appellate Moot Court competition held at Loyola Law School in Los Angeles.
-Eighteen California law schools competed on April 10 and 11, 2010, including Golden Gate University, UC Hastings, McGeorge, Santa Clara, UC Berkeley, USF, UCLA, and UC Davis.
+In an impressive display of written and oral skills, the student team from Empire College School of Law was awarded Third Place in Brief Writing at the annual Roger J. Traynor Appellate Moot Court competition held in Los Angeles.
+Twelve California law schools competed on April 12 and 13, 2014, including Golden Gate University, UC Hastings, McGeorge, UC Berkeley, USF, UCLA, and UC Davis.

-The Empire Team – fourth-year law students Andrew Quinn and Karin Stoeckenius – demonstrated a remarkable balance of knowledge about the case, briefing and arguing the Respondent’s position in the first round of the competition and the Appellant’s, or opposite position, in the second round.
+The Empire Team – fourth-year law students Kristina Gardenal, Kenneth Mansfield, and Daryl Reese – demonstrated a remarkable balance of knowledge about the case, briefing and arguing against Hastings' team in the first round of the competition and against Loyola's in the second round.

-"I cannot say enough about the hard work of these students and their coach Terry Robertson," stated Pat Broderick, Dean of Empire College School of Law.
-“The organizers of the Traynor competition were very complimentary of the continuous success by Empire teams."
+"I cannot say enough about the hard work of these students and their coach," stated William Robertson, Dean of Empire College School of Law.
+“The cornerstone of good lawyering is excellent writing skills, and I am proud of our teams' consistent recognition for brief writing over the years."

 Empire Law School's Moot Court in California Record of Success